zwiebert/tronferno-mcu/README.md

 In case you no longer have working Fernotron central unit.
 You would start from scratch:

-     config cu=80xxxx  (just make up an address x can be one of 0...9 a...f  (hexadecimal).  write this address down)
+     config cu=80xxxx;  (just make up an address, x can be one of 0...9 a...f  (hexadecimal).  write this address down)

     * press the set-button on the shutter you want to be number 1 in group 1